ABOUT ENGINES

 From 1979, MAN buys 50% of the B&W shares, then a further 49% and finally the remaining.

-The focus was now to build the intelligent engine, which would be controlled electronically, to ensure more stable operation and an improved control of fuel consumption and emissions.
+The focus was now on the intelligent engine, which is controlled electronically, which ensures more stable operation and an improved control of fuel consumption and emission of environmentally harmful substances.

 TODAY